kochoa76/kochoa76.github.io/_posts/2018-07-29-understanding_relationships_active_record_rack_html_and_css_sinatra.markdown

 ---

-After learning Ruby, the LearnCo curriculum quickly jumped into a diverse amount of languages that carried very specific and necessary roles, each accomplishing different tasks.
-I wanted to compile my thoughts and teachings so far into a high level, *simple* understanding of each languages' role in the overall application, and why each is necessary.
+After learning Ruby, the LearnCo curriculum quickly jumped into a diverse amount of languages that carried very specific roles accomplishing different tasks.
+I wanted to compile my thoughts from these lessons to concisely and *simply* understand the roles of each language within the Sinatra Project application, and why they're necessary.

-To begin in this blog, I'll dive into an overview of each language, and the second piece will be analyzing how each language plays a part in the overall application.
+To begin in this blog, I'll dive into an overview of each language, and the last piece will analyze how each language plays a part in the overall application.

 **SQL/Active Record **